This document defines the binary format for the AST defined in the

 index spaces.
 (Note: subsequent aliases can introduce new type indices

-equivalent to this fresh type.)resourcetype
+equivalent to this fresh type.)resourcetype type definitions inside componenttype and

-.
-Thus, handle types inside a componenttype
+instancettype.
+Thus, handle types inside a componenttype can only refer

-to resource types that are imported or exported.externdesc
+to resource types that are imported or exported.externdesc requires the various typeidx type constructors

-may be reinterpreted in the future as the
+to match the preceding sort.0x00 immediate of case may be reinterpreted in the future as the

-case of an optional immediate.)(See Canonical Definitions in the explainer.)
+none case of an optional immediate.)(See Canonical Definitions in the explainer.)

 canon ::= 0x00 0x00 f:<core:funcidx> opts:<opts> ft:<typeidx> => (canon lift f opts type-index-space[ft])